Islamic International Law and Global Affairs is a peer-reviewed academic journal committed

 Prof. Nehaluddin Ahmad, Sultan Sharif Ali Islamic University, Brunei Darussalam.

-Dr Yasmine Abdel Moneim, University of London - European Universities, Egypt.n, UK.
+Dr Yasmine Abdel Moneim, University of London - European Universities, Egypt.

 Dr Osama Hamza, Helwan University Cairo, Egypt.